April 25, 2016

 While some blisters go away on their own, others may be persistent and painful.
 Avoid puncturing or popping a blister, as it can lead to a heightened risk of infection.
 This action can be especially painful and dangerous with calluses, as the blister is trapped under several layers of skin.

 When To See a Doctor About Your Blister

 When you have a blister under a deep, thick callus, there is really no safe way to treat it other than seeing a board-certified podiatrist.
 Attempting to treat these blisters on your own may result in sepsis or cellulitis, among other potential complications.

 A skilled podiatrist can help you in many ways, including:

 - Treating your callus and the blister underneath it with sterilized instruments to prevent infection.

-- Providing you with tips for prevention and techniques to manage friction and pressure to your feet when you’re exercising.
+- Providing tips for prevention and techniques to manage friction and pressure to your feet when exercising.

-- Ordering custom orthotics to evenly distribute pressure and take weight off the callus and blister.
+- Ordering custom orthotics to evenly distribute pressure and take the weight off the callus and blister.

 Blisters can be painful, especially when trapped beneath thick, hard calluses.
 A qualified podiatrist like Dr. Verville can offer the relief you need, all while prioritizing your comfort and safety.
 Learn more about callus and blister treatment from RNV Podiatry in Frisco, TX.